Chaudière Crossing: Southern Structures Renewal Project

 The southern structures are designated as lifeline bridges, vital for the integrity of transportation for island residents and essential for emergency services access.
 These structures must remain in good condition at all times.
 They must resist potential earthquakes and other potential natural disasters.
 They also must ensure continuous service to residents, businesses and emergency responders.

-Recent inspections and studies indicate that the southern structures of the Chaudière Crossing need repair or replacement to keep the crossing safe for users.
+Recent inspections and studies indicate that parts of the southern structures were found to be in poor condition.
+Repairs and replacement are needed to keep the crossing safe for users.

 The Southern Structures Renewal Project will include replacement and rehabilitation work on the Bronson Channel Bridge, the Ottawa Hydro Electric Power Commission Channel Bridge and the Buchanan Channel Culvert.
 The work is anticipated to provide a minimum lifespan of 75 years for the replaced structures.